 When women’s pain is perceived as an over-exaggeration, it makes it much more difficult for women to be treated properly.
 This is especially true when it comes to pain related to women’s menstrual cycles.

-For example, 10 percent of women have endometriosis, a painful disorder when cells similar to the uterine tissue are found in other parts of the body.
+For example, 10 percent of women have endometriosis.
+This is a painful disorder when cells similar to the uterine tissue are found in other parts of the body.
 Studies also show that 30 – 40 percent of women that experience infertility also have endometriosis.
-Despite the fact that half a million Canadians have endometriosis, research shows the average endo patient will spend an average of a decade and will see five different doctors before getting a diagnosis.
+Half a million Canadians have endometriosis.
+However, research shows the average endo patient will spend an average of a decade and see five different doctors before getting a diagnosis.

 Many women report having severe and chronic pain that impacts all areas of their lives.
 While endometriosis can be better treated when it’s caught quickly, women aren’t met with a diagnosis and effective treatment plans fast enough.
 This means that the disease spreads and often affects women’s fertility.
-Adenomyosis, another painful benign disease similar to endometriosis (where the inner lining of the uterus is found in the uterine muscle) is also often dismissed by doctors or not properly treated.
+Adenomyosis, is another painful benign disease similar to endometriosis.
+This is when the inner lining of the uterus is found in the uterine muscle.
+It is also often dismissed by doctors or not properly treated.
 In fact, the amount of research dollars spent on investigating these diseases pales in comparison to money spent on research for diseases classically found in men.

 Women’s Mental Health

-As more people openly talk about the importance of proper mental healthcare for all, it’s essential to recognize the gender differences in mental health and mental illness.
+Now, more people openly talk about the importance of proper mental healthcare for all.
+Therefore, it’s essential to recognize the gender differences in mental health and mental illness.
 According to the World Health Organization, women are more likely to experience debilitating depressive episodes and anxiety than men.

 More recently, in the context of the COVID-19 pandemic, women reported more symptoms consistent with moderate/severe generalized anxiety disorder than men.
 Yet, the majority of research on mental health and therapy is based on the male experience.
 We need to develop novel approaches to mental health treatment that account for the unique lived experiences of women and truly help bridge the gender gap in mental health research.